It's looking bleak for Kindle users as Amazon aggressively blocks methods for obtaining Kindle ebooks that work with calibre.

 extremely limited fashion provided you have the

 KFX Input plugin installed.
-However, current versions of Kindle for Mac (starting with v7.25.1 and later) do NOT work with calibre, and 1.40.x, which previously worked, has been disabled and can't even be used to download and read ebooks within the app.
+However, current versions of Kindle for Mac (starting with v7.25.1 and later) do NOT work with calibre, and 1.40.x, the last version that worked, has been disabled and can't even be used to download and read ebooks within the app.

 - Kindle for Mac 7.x is available from the Mac App Store.
 If you don't already have v7.24 or earlier, you might be able to obtain 7.1 if you try this.